book open to blank pages with pen

 About

-The Daniel K. Inouye National Center for the Preservation of Democracy (Democracy Center) invites applications to the second annual Irene Yamamoto Arts Writers Fellowship (Yamamoto Fellowship).
-Beginning this year, the Yamamoto Fellowship will focus on a different artistic discipline each year.
-The 2024 Yamamoto Fellowship grants two $5,000 unrestricted awards to two emerging writers of color who write critically about theater, dance, and/or performance art.
+The Daniel K. Inouye National Center for the Preservation of Democracy (Democracy Center) at the Japanese American National Museum (JANM) is thrilled to announce the 3rd annual Irene Yamamoto Arts Writers Fellowship.
+This year’s fellowship will award $5,000 unrestricted awards to two emerging writers of color who write critically about music.

-Irene Yamamoto (1937–2020) was a lifelong lover of the arts.
-Born in Los Angeles, she was incarcerated with her family in the Gila River concentration camp in Arizona during World War II.
+Irene Yamamoto (1937–2020) was a life-long lover of the arts.
+Born in Los Angeles, she was incarcerated with her family during WWII in Gila River, AZ.
 Upon returning to Los Angeles, she attended UCLA and had a long career as a production artist for several design and advertising agencies.
 In her free time, she loved to draw, learn new languages, visit museums, and travel.

-The Yamamoto Fellowship is made possible through a gift from Sharon Mizota to honor her late aunt.
+The Irene Yamamoto Arts Writers Fellowship is made possible through a gift from Sharon Mizota to honor Irene Yamamoto.
 This project is also supported by Critical Minded, an initiative to invest in cultural critics of color cofounded by The Nathan Cummings Foundation and the Ford Foundation.

 Purpose